nikitavoloboev/license-up/readme.md

 ## Usage

-Use it in the directory where you want to create the `LICENSE` file.
+Use it in the directory where you want to create the `license` file.

-Note that you can also create a `LICENSE.md` file instead by passing in a `--md` flag.
+Note that you can also create a `license.md` file instead by passing in a `--md` flag.

 ### MIT License